pabloboo/kotlin-learning/RunTracker/README.md

 EasyPermissions is a library that simplifies the process of requesting permissions in Android.

 If the user permanently denies the permission, we have to show a dialog that explains why the permission is needed and then send the user to the settings to enable the permission.

+# Handling the Map's Lifecycle

+Each map has its own lifecycle.
+We have to make sure that the map is correctly initialized and destroyed when the fragment is created and destroyed.

+Add a map to your Android app (Kotlin with Compose) following this [tutorial](https://developers.google.com/codelabs/maps-platform/maps-platform-101-compose#0)